Naveen-7000/PaperCanvas/README.md

 - Collaborate in real-time with other users connected to the same sketch.
 - Save and export your sketches as image files.

-### Deployment

-To deploy PaperCanvas to a production environment, you can use a platform like Vercel, Netlify, or deploy it on your own server.
-Make sure to set the appropriate environment variables for production deployment.

 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.